ldaIas/ThirdPlace/.llmrc/INSTRUCTIONS.md

 - Elm for the webpage model
 - JS to integrate with LibP2P for WebRTC P2P uses
-- Rust to host a LibP2P WebRTC "bootstrap" server - hosted by anyone and used to connect peers
+- Node.js to host a LibP2P WebRTC "bootstrap" server.
+Hosted by an Akash node.
+See more in /tp-relay/README.md

 ## Special Instructions